energywebfoundation/ocn-node/examples/README.md

 You should see the following output:

 ```
-EMSP [DE MSP] has registered to the OCN on client http://localhost:8080 using wallet with address <ETHEREUM_ADDRESS>
+EMSP [DE MSP] has registered to the OCN on node http://localhost:8080 using wallet with address <ETHEREUM_ADDRESS>
 ```

 Your EMSP wallet was generated randomly and has already been discarded.
 Fortunately, you won't need it again for this tutorial.
-Should you wish to move to a different OCN Client (which you might want to in production), you would have to update your listing in the OCN Registry using the same wallet.
+Should you wish to move to a different OCN Node (which you might want to in production), you would have to update your listing in the OCN Registry using the same wallet.

-The script uses the above client info request under the hood to make sure that the data we are listing in the registry is correct.
+The script uses the above node info request under the hood to make sure that the data we are listing in the registry is correct.
 You may inspect the rest of the script (located at `ocn-demo/scripts/register.js`) to see how the transaction was signed and sent to the network.

 ### 2. Generating a CREDENTIALS_TOKEN_A

-Now that we have listed ourselves in the OCN Registry smart contract, we need to create a connection with our OCN Client.
+Now that we have listed ourselves in the OCN Registry smart contract, we need to create a connection with our OCN Node.

-In order to connect to an OCN client, the administrator first must generate a token to be used in the OCPI credentials registration flow.
-This, described as `CREDENTIALS_TOKEN_A`, will be used to obtain information about the OCN Client, e.g. the version of OCPI it is using and the modules it incorporates.
+In order to connect to an OCN Node, the administrator first must generate a token to be used in the OCPI credentials registration flow.
+This, described as `CREDENTIALS_TOKEN_A`, will be used to obtain information about the OCN Node, e.g. the version of OCPI it is using and the modules it incorporates.

-In Postman, simply go to the `GET Generate Registration Token` request in the Admin directory of the OCN Client collection and hit Send to make the request.
+In Postman, simply go to the `GET Generate Registration Token` request in the Admin directory of the OCN Node collection and hit Send to make the request.

 You should see the following response: